aurora-php/octris/README.md

     --version

 Commands:
     check      Syntactical check of project files.
+    compile    Compile project templates.
     config     List and change configuration.
     create     Create a new project.
     graph      Create a page graph of a project. help       Show help for command.
     httpd      Httpd backend.
     test       Execute phpunit tests.

 See 'octris.php help <command>' to read about a specific subcommand.
 ```